 - i.
 The NRF-funded degree is completed within the NRF funding periods which are one (1) year for a full-time honours degree and two (2) years for a full-time master's degree; - ii.
 Register for a master's degree immediately after completing the honours degree; - iii.
 Register for a doctoral degree immediately after completing the master's degree; - iv.
 Meet all the university and NRF requirements for postgraduate funding; - v.
 Submit a new scholarship application for each level of study; and - vi.
-Submit the required bi-annual progress reports for the relevant levels of support.
+Submit the required progress reports for the relevant levels of support.

-4.9 Eligibility for Extension Support applicants for full-time master's and doctoral studies
+4.8 Eligibility for Extension Support applicants for full-time master's and doctoral studies

-The eligibility criteria for applicants for Extension Support for full-time master's and doctoral studies in 2023 are as follows:
+The eligibility criteria for applicants for Extension Support for full-time master's and doctoral studies in 2024 are as follows:

-- Applicants must be NRF scholarship-holders in 2022.
-Extensions will only be granted under exceptional circumstances and will be for either six (6) or twelve (12) months as the NRF expects all postgraduate students to complete their qualifications within the NRF funding period; - ii.
-Applicants applying for extension support at the master's level must have registered for their master's degree in 2021 or July 2020; - Applicants applying for extension support at the doctoral level must have registered for their doctoral degree in 2020 or July 2019; - iv.
+- Applicants must be NRF scholarship-holders in 2023.
+Extensions will only be granted under exceptional circumstances and will be for either six (6) or twelve (12) months as the NRF expects all postgraduate students to complete their qualifications within the NRF funding period; - Applicants applying for extension support at the master's level must have registered for their master's degree in 2022 or July 2021;

+- iii.
+Applicants applying for extension support at the doctoral level must have registered for their doctoral degree in 2021 or July 2020; - iv.
 Only students pursuing full-time master's or doctoral studies in South Africa are eligible to apply; - v.
-Applicants for extension support will be eligible for postgraduate funding at the same value as their 2022 funding; and - vi.
+Applicants for extension support will be eligible for postgraduate funding at the same value as their 2023 funding; and - vi.
 Applicants must have the support from their supervisor in order for the Extension application to be considered.